thediveo/lxkns/README.md

 | ➃b | `/proc/*/fd/*` socket fds | ✗ | ✓ |
 | ➄  | namespace hierarchy | ✗ | ✓ |
 | ➅  | owning user namespaces | ✗ | ✓ |

-The following container engine types are supported:
-- Docker,
-- plain containerd,
-- CRI Evented PLEG: containerd, CRI-O,
-- podman (via its Docker-compatible API only).

-The `lxkns` discovery engine can be operated as a stand-alone REST service with additional web UI.
-Alternatively, it can be embedded/integrated into other system diagnosis tools.

 For mount namespaces, lxkns finds mount points even in process-less mount namespaces (for instance, as utilized in ["snap"